 My inspiration for my work and studies is Stephen Fry – he tweeted about my blog when I was clawing my way back from my implosion, and made me realise that I have a purpose and a place writing about mental health.
 I owe him a lot.
 Last year, I was fortunate enough to meet and chat with the man himself, also (of course!)
 I gave him some cupcakes to say thank you!
 For anyone who thinks that mental illness prevents you from living your dreams, please know that it doesn’t have to.
 In fact it might just be taking you on the pathway to making those dreams come true.

 Through counselling, I discovered a fascination in the mind, the power of mental wellbeing and subsequently my OU course.
 Both my baking and studies mean that on the days when I can’t face leaving the house or speaking to others, I can escape to my own little world.
 I’ve also met a great community of other students – learners that are just as dedicated and invested in the subject as I am.

 Before I had a breakdown, I lived by my five-year plan – that quickly went out of the window.
 Now I don’t know exactly what the future will hold, but I know that it will relate to mental health and supporting others.
 I’d like to change the world in terms of the way we understand mental health, and continue to build on the numbers of people I can reach with my writing, even if it only helps one individual it will be worth it.
 Plus, through what happened to me, I know the ripple effect that changing one person’s life can have.

-Liz has also been a part of this year’s 50th celebrations, making The OU’s very special birthday cake.
+Liz was also a part of this year’s 50th celebrations, making the OU’s very special birthday cake.

 Find out more